bateskendall/Slack-Tweet-App/README.md

 # TweetBot
 Bot that will tweet for you.

-Does not yet accept user input, but that is in the works.
+Accepts user input and posts that input to Twitter.